Where and How to Recycle or Dispose of Christmas Trees in San Francisco & Bay Area, California in after Christmas in January 2020

 - Bird feeders: Place the Christmas tree in the garden or backyard and use it as a bird feeder and sanctuary.
 Fresh orange slices or strung popcorn will attract the birds and they can sit in the branches for shelter.
 (Make sure all decorations, hooks, garland and tinsel strands are removed).
 Eventually (within a year) the branches will become brittle and you can break the tree apart by hand or chip it in a chipper.

-article from Perdue University for more information
+See this article from Perdue University for more information

 - Mulch: A Christmas tree is biodegradable; its branches may be removed, chipped, and used as mulch in the garden.